Sandra Lee Says Ex Andrew Cuomo Is Still My Guy After Breakup

 Well, don't get too ahead of yourselves out there because according to a new New York Times interview, Andrew's ex Sandra Lee is still very much in his life.
 The two confirmed their split in September 2019 after more than a decade together.

-In the newly published profile, the famed TV foodie told the New York Times they still communicate nearly daily.
+In the newly published profile, the famed TV foodie, who currently hosts the #TopShelf series for Today.com, told the New York Times they still communicate nearly daily.

 "I get up and I see what the latest news is.
 Of course I watch Andrew live," she said of her current days.
 "And then share with him my thoughts."